openmediavault/openmediavault-docs/administration/storage/raid.rst

 	   "6", "RAID6", "4", "Yes", "Yes"
 	   "10", "Stripped Mirror", "4", "Yes", "No"

 .. note::
 	* RAID4 and FAULTY levels are not supported in the |webui|.
 	* RAID1+0 is possible by stripping two mirrors.
 The create window should display both mirrors if they do not have any filesystem signatures yet.

 Detail
 	Displays extended information of the array the output comes from :command:`mdadm –detail /dev/mdX` Grow
 	Add disk(s) into the array.
 Recover
 	If the array comes from another linux server you can use this button to reassemble the array in the current server Remove
 	This is used to remove failed disks, in case one needs be replaced.
 Delete
-	Stop the array and zero the superblock all devices conforming the array (script /usr/sbin/omv-rmraid).
+	Stop the array and zero the superblock all devices conforming the array (script :command:`/usr/sbin/omv-rmraid`).
 Use with caution.

 Mdadm works better with unpartitioned disks, plain raw block devices.
 Before creating MD RAID in your system make sure disks are clean before.
 In the physical disk section you can perform a quick or full wipe.
 Quick wipe is enough to delete partition tables.

-Degraded array creation in not possible in the |webui|, however the array can be created in terminal using mdadm if you want for example to convert a raid from level 1 to 5 or 6.
+Degraded array creation in not possible in the |webui|, however the array can be created in terminal using mdadm if you want for example to convert a RAID from level 1 to 5 or 6.

 Mail notifications are integrated for mdadm, these are sent everytime an array enters degraded state.